CNC Software for Machining and Manufacturing | Autodesk

 How to buy

 “CNC” stands for computer numerical control.
 CNC machines come in a various shapes and sizes and frequently perform the first stage of fabricating a component or part by removing material.
-After developing a part in CAD (computer-aided design) software, CAM (computer-aided manufacturing) software is used to generate toolpaths – instructions for a CNC machine on how to generate toolpaths that will control the motion and behaviour of the machine, cutting tool and workpiece during the manufacturing process.
+After developing a part in CAD (computer-aided design) software, CAM (computer-aided manufacturing) software is used to generate toolpaths—instructions for a CNC machine on how to generate toolpaths that will control the motion and behavior of the machine, cutting tool, and workpiece during the manufacturing process.

 Next, consider how comprehensive and robust you want the CNC software to be.
-For example, some CNC software integrates CAD, CAM and CAE (computer-aided engineering) and full simulation features into one package.
-In comparison, other program may be as simple as sending G-code to a CNC machine.
+For example, some CNC software integrates CAD, CAM, and CAE (computer-aided engineering) and full simulation features into one package.
+In comparison, other programs may be as simple as sending G-code to a CNC machine.
 Also, differing software capabilities and levels of customer support come at varying prices.
-CNC software may range in cost from free to thousands of dollars and may require ongoing costs for support, upgrades and/or subscriptions.
-Consider your budget compared to each CNC software program’s features, quality and tech support.
+CNC software may range in cost from free to thousands of dollars and may require ongoing costs for support, upgrades, and/or subscriptions.
+Consider your budget compared to each CNC software program’s features, quality, and tech support.
 If in doubt, try a free trial or demo before you buy.

 CNC software/platforms such as Autodesk Fusion integrate CAD and CAM to keep design and manufacturing processes as connected as possible; when creating a design, engineers must keep the manufacturing process in mind from the beginning.
 Once loaded with stock material, the CNC machine performs the programmed operations, including cutting or using other tools during the machining process.
 Finally, the toolpaths are turned into G-code, which controls the machine movements and generates the finished product.
 The manufacturing workspace in Autodesk Fusion is responsible for interpreting toolpaths and exporting them as G-code for a CNC machine.